notqmail/notqmail.org/roadmap.md

       now that warnings are no longer rampant
     - Write more tests
         - Integrated tests, too (such as [swaks](https://jetmore.org/john/code/swaks/))
+- Discuss whether to keep maintaining an in-tree `CHANGES.md`
+    - If yes, make PRs fail checks when we forget
+    - Eike: let's keep `CHANGES.md` for changes that are _not_ user-facing, e.g.
+        - autobuild workflow changes
+        - information about _how_ we made it that isn't information about what's in there

+### Smoother releases

 - Make a small change, then cut another release, for the sole purpose of smoothing out the release process